 The Gopher Invitational:

-The Gopher Invitational has called Windsong Farm Golf Club (Independence, Minn.) for the past two years.
-The tournament's 10th playing took place Sept.
-7-8, 2014.
+The Gopher Invitational has called Windsong Farm Golf Club (Independence, Minn.) for the past four years.
+The tournament's 13th playing is scheduled for Sept.
+10-11, 2017.
 Windsong Farm is a private golf course designed by the Fought-Lehman Golf Course Architecture firm.
 Opened in 2003, Windsong measures 7,380 yards and has a par 71 layout.

 The University of Minnesota won the inaugural Gopher Invitational in 2005.
 Not only did it capture the team title by a tiebreaker over the Washington Huskies, but junior Niall Turner won the individual title by one stroke, firing a 1-under-par 215 for the weekend.
 The win was Turner's first collegiate tournament victory in his career.

 Spring Hill Golf Club played host to the inaugural Gopher Invitational.
 Twelve of the nation's best collegiate golf programs competed, half of those teams were coming off appearances at the 2005 NCAA Championships.
 The inaugural field included Georgia Southern, Georgia State, Indiana, Memphis, Minnesota, Notre Dame, Purdue, Southern Methodist, Stanford, UAB, UNC Wilmington and Washington.